Gay World Amusement Park: Cinema

-Gay World used to have four cinemas, including the Victory Theatre, Silver City, Happy Theatre and New Happy Theatre.
+Gay World used to have four cinemas, including the Victory Theatre, Silver City, Happy Theatre, and New Happy Theatre.
 Victory Theatre and Happy Theatre was the first two theatres ever opened by Eng Wah Theatres Organisation.
 Victory Theatre was especially popular among couples because of its unique open-air theatre concept.
 This large theatre could accommodate up to 300 seating audiences and several hundred more standing audiences.

 Dance hall/cabaret

 Professional bands dished out live music performances in the dancehall, providing the perfect ambience for dancing, from jazz to ronggeng to joget.
 In addition, cabaret performances in the dance hall were also extremely well-received as cabarets were one of the most well-known forms of entertainment back in the 19th century.

 Cabaret girls, also known as "taxi dancers", were dance partners that one could engage.
-Men could purchase dance coupons that entitled them to three dances with these Chinese, Siamese and Filipino taxi dancers for a dollar.
+Men could purchase dance coupons that entitled them to three dances with these Chinese, Siamese, and Filipino taxi dancers for a dollar.

 Impact and influences

 Happy World Cabaret was the starting point of the career of renowned entertainer Rose Chan who first joined Happy World as a cabaret dancer in 1942 in an attempt to spite her husband.

 In 1946, the Happy Charity School at Geylang was established by Madam He Yan Na, one of the "big sisters" of the Happy World Cabaret, in an attempt to provide free Chinese education to the many children left without opportunity for education as a result of the war.
 The school was funded entirely by donations made by the cabaret girls of Happy World and at one point provided education to over 600 students.
-It operated from a rented shophouse on No. 24 Lorong 14 in 1946 and then moved to No.s 67 and 69 of the same street in the following year.
+It operated from a rented shophouse on No. 24 Lorong 14 in 1946 and then moved to No. 67 and 69 of the same street in the following year.
 Due to the increasing preference of families to send their children to English schools in the 60's and 70's, Happy Charity School experienced dwindling student numbers and soon permanently closed in 1979.

 The red light district of present-day Geylang, along the even-numbered Lorong streets of 2 to 30, is said to have been a result of the nightlife scene of Happy World Cabaret.